Evyal/boids/README.md

 ## Features

+- Random generation of flocks at the beginning of the simulation
+- Different modes for behaviour at borders
-- Real-time statistics display for each flock
+- Statistics display for each active flock
 - Interactive controls for adding or removing flocks
-- Adjustable parameters for interactions between boids
+- Adjustable parameters for interactions between \textit{boids}

 <p align="center">
 <img src="images/interface.png" alt="Interface">